 - Trace minerals, which are found in small amounts, but are just as important: chromium, copper, fluoride, iodine, iron, manganese, molybdenum, selenium, and zinc.

 Each of these minerals is essential for the normal and healthy function of our bodies.
-For example, calcium helps keep our bones and teeth strong, magnesium helps maintain a healthy nervous system, while iron supports many vital functions, such as the immune system and gastrointestinal processes.
+For example, calcium helps keep our bones and teeth strong, magnesium helps maintain a healthy nervous system, and iron supports many vital functions, such as the immune system and gastrointestinal processes.
 What’s important to note about all these minerals is that we hardly ever notice their benefits, but we do notice when one of them is a little off balance.

 When we don’t get enough of a certain mineral, or too much of it, that can quickly trigger a chain reaction and endanger vital processes, because the actions of minerals within our bodies are interlinked.